Ast3risk-ops/website/content/Blog/atproto-is-a-lie/index.md

 In real life, many people self-host their own e-mail servers and mailing lists, and there are several commercial e-mail providers you can choose from as well.

 Another detail with ATProto is that posts just get lost.
 If you use [bsky.app](https://bsky.app), you can't directly view Tangled repos or Leaflet blogs (as in the full content, not just a link) and vice versa (Leaflet doesn't let you follow Bluesky accounts and use that as your only feed).
 This is data loss at a fundamental level.
-It does not matter if the data is in your PDS when you need two different AppViews to see two different data sets[^2].
+It does not matter if the data is in your PDS when you need two different apps connecting to one unified AppView to see two different data sets[^2].
 ATProto is no more connected than Twitter and Instagram.

 ### "Television 2.0"